Suryavedha99/SkillMint/Readme.md

 YouTube Filtering: Preferred channels and filtering logic can be adjusted in backend/services/youtube_service.py.
 Styling: Tweak Tailwind and Shadcn UI classes in the frontend for a custom look.

+---

 ### Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+---

 ### Credits

--Supabase
--FastAPI
--React
+Supabase
+FastAPI
+React
--Shadcn UI
+Shadcn UI
--Ollama (for deepseek llm)
+Ollama (for deepseek llm)
--YouTube Data API
+YouTube Data API

+---

 ### License
 MIT